 Infrastructure as a Service: The Basics IaaS is a cloud computing service that delivers virtualized computer resources via the internet.
 Customers can access a range of computing resources such as servers, storage, and networking and run and administer operating systems and applications via IaaS providers.

 Customers can scale up or down their resources as required, eliminating their need to invest in and manage their physical infrastructure.
-Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform are IaaS providers (GCP) examples.
+Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) are IaaS providers examples.

 How Does IaaS Work?
 IaaS necessitates using an off-site cloud provider, which end users can connect to either through the dashboard of the cloud platform or via an application programming interface (API).